yuta-51/portfolio/index.md

 # About Me
 ---
 **Summary**
 Hello!
-My name is Yuta Akiya and I am a computer engineering graduate seeking opportunities in software engineering, data analytics, or data science.
+My name is Yuta Akiya and I am a computer engineering graduate seeking opportunities as a software engineering, data analytics, or data science.
 On this personal website, I showcase my projects, accomplishments, and skills.
 I hope you enjoy!